yowgerald/web-togobi/README.md

 shell - `python manage.py shell`

-## NOTE:
+## NOTES:
-service account should have storage admin access
+* Service account should have storage admin access
+* When connecting to postgres outside docker, use the port `6543`